 Attack lines broaden beyond abortion in Wisconsin court race

+Kelly’s backers are largely trying to paint Protasiewicz as weak on crime and unethical for speaking so forcefully in support of abortion rights.
+Kelly said he did not think Protasiewicz could be impartial on the court.

+Kelly downplayed his work for Republicans, saying he also had clients on the left but he declined to name them.
+He also defended prior blog posts where he detailed his conservative views on abortion and other issues, saying his political positions are “completely irrelevant to the work of the court.”

-Kelly is a former conservative justice backed by Republicans who was endorsed by Donald Trump in 2020.
-Protasiewicz is a Democratic-backed Milwaukee County circuit judge.
+Kelly is a former conservative justice who was endorsed by Donald Trump in 2020.
+Protasiewicz received the endorsement of Hillary Clinton on Tuesday.

-Kelly was scheduled to take questions Tuesday from a panel of reporters at an event hosted by the Milwaukee Press Association, WisPolitics.com and the Rotary Club of Milwaukee.
+Kelly took questions Tuesday from a panel of reporters at an event hosted by the Milwaukee Press Association, WisPolitics.com and the Rotary Club of Milwaukee.
 Protasiewicz declined to participate.
 They meet on March 21 for their one and only debate before the election.
 That is the same day that early, in-person voting begins in Wisconsin.

 As of March 8, more than $20 million had been spent or booked for television and radio ads, according to the Brennan Center for Justice, which tracks spending only on television and radio ads.
 The previous high spent on a state supreme court race was $15.2 million in Illinois in 2004.